Orbis86org/Launchez/README.md

 - Launchez is currently a fully functional MVP showcasing token creation and buy/sell features on the bonding curve, implemented using the Hedera SDK.
 - Features to increase community engagement, such as comments and spaces, are to be developed according to the roadmap.
-- Soniya, the founder of Orbis86, led the team as Product Manager, while Hema (Smart Contract Developer & Partnership Manager), Alex (Full Stack Developer), and Dishit (Front-End Developer) worked together on product development.
+- Soniya, the founder of Orbis86, led the team as Product Manager, while Hema (Smart Contract Developer & Partnership Manager), Pratishtha (Smart Contract Developer), Alex (Full Stack Developer Advisor) worked together on product development.

-### Validation with Orbis Community
+### Validation with Orbis86 Community

 - The product idea was refined through feedback from the Orbis86 community, which is very active on Hedera.
-- Feedback highlighted the lack of a meme-coin launch dapp with an easy interface, currently unavailable on Hedera.
+- Feedback highlighted the lack of a meme-coin/fungible token launch dapp with an easy interface, currently unavailable on Hedera.
 - There is potential to attract degens to the Hedera ecosystem through this project.
 - The project has been welcomed by SMEs of the trading community, with encouragement to add a commenting feature, which has been added to our pipeline.